SquidDev/squiddev.github.io/ae-sat/index.md

 # Auto-crafting is NP-complete

-> **Disclaimer** I am by no means an expert in this sort of thing so please do correct me if I get things entirely
+> **Disclaimer:** I am by no means an expert in this sort of thing so please do correct me if I get things entirely
 > wrong!
 I should also warn you that, whilst I'll try to keep this as accessible as possible, some prior
 > programming/comp-sci knowledge is recommended.

+> **Note:** There were some holes in the initial version: I've added an update at the bottom.

 In this little document we'll show that one can represent Boolean satisfiability problems as Applied Energistics (or Refined Storage) crafting recipes, and so prove that autocrafting is NP-complete.